 - 15. Councils should determine a reasonably possible movement in the relevant index e.g., interest rates for the next 12 months.
 If the reasonable possible movement would not cause a material impact on Council's financial statements, then this fact may be stated rather than the sensitivity analysis being performed. - 16.
-Councils should ensure that the reasonably possible movements used are realistic for the current economic climate.
+Councils should ensure that the reasonably possible movements used are realistic for the current economic climate. - 17.
 Note: reasonably possible increases do not have to be the same as reasonably possible decreases.
-For example, a reasonably possible movement in interest rates could be a 1% decrease and 0.25% increase.
+For example, a reasonably possible movement in interest rates could be a 1% decrease and 0.25% increase. - 18.
+The Code illustrates interest rate risk only within the market risk section, however Council should provide additional disclosure for any other market risks to which they are exposed, e.g. price risk if that hold TCorp medium and long term investments.